logicalclocks/hops-docs/docs/admin_guide/user-administration.rst

 Increase users' number of projects
 ----------------------------------

-Users have a limited number of projects they can created.
+Users have a limited number of projects they can create.
 By default it's 5.
-Please note that project deletions do not decrease the number of projects.
+Please note that project deletion does not decrease the number of projects.
 This is to prevent abuses of the Yarn quota system.

 If a user runs out of projects and wants to create more, they should contact an administrator.
-An administrator can increase the number of projects a user is able to create, by editing their profile and in the *Change Settings* section, increase the number of projects.
+An administrator can increase the number of projects a user is able to create by editing their profile and, in the *Change Settings* section, increase the number of projects.

 .. _user-admin4.png: ../_images/admin/user-admin4.png
 .. figure:: ../imgs/admin/user-admin4.png
-   :alt: Edit user
+   :alt: Increase number of projects
    :target: `user-admin4.png`_
    :align: center
-   :figclass: align-cente
+   :figclass: align-center

   Increase number of projects